Numberz — Accounting, Tax & Virtual CFO

 Salary Packaging

-With the 12% Super rate, employees on "Total Remuneration" packages should review their contracts.
+With the 12% Super rate, employees on “Total Remuneration” packages should review their contracts.
 The 0.5% increase will likely reduce cash salary unless renegotiated.
+Employers can model this using our Payroll Cost Calculator.

 Tax Planning

 The top bracket threshold remains at $190,000.
 For high income earners, maximizing concessional super contributions (capped at $30,000) remains a key strategy to reduce tax.
+Need expert guidance?
+Explore our Advisory Services.

 Frequently Asked Questions